smsuraj100/space-x/README.md

 - used functional components in react
 - used `hooks` for state variables and lifecycle events in react
 - used `styled-component` for specifying CSS
+- taken care of responsiveness for all the 3 devices
+- provided a button for filter screen in mobile view
+- included `Reset` button to clear the filters
 - implemented the state management using `Redux`
 - followed proper folder structure for clear understanding of the project
+- included few test cases for `Business Logic Layer` of homepage
+- hosted it on firebase

 ### Lighthouse scores

-I have implement the code spliting using lazy loading.
-Performance score can be improved by using CDN URLs for images, which is taking significant amount of time.
+I have implement the code spliting using lazy loading and suspebse.
+Performance score can be improved by using CDN URLs for serving images, which is taking significant amount of time.
 ![image](https://user-images.githubusercontent.com/16137686/100528065-79cf1200-31fe-11eb-8565-7c6b8d4b9523.png)

 ### Live URL